 The architect, illustrator and artist Nigel Peake created the ‘On a Summer Day’ scarf for Hermès, its whimsical, abstract cityscape exemplifying the house’s irreverent sense of humour and sophisticated aesthetic.
 Two Constance bags were created, which used Peake’s graphic as inspiration — the ‘On a Summer Day’ and ‘On a Summer Night’ Constance bags.

 Collectors of Hermès are known for their encyclopaedic knowledge of materials, shades, and models.
-To be an Hermès expert is to be fluent in a language in which phrases such as ‘Bleu Orage Clemence K28’ and ‘Rose Scheherazade Porosus B35’ are not only familiar, but represent something very specific.
+To be an Hermès expert is to be fluent in a language in which phrases such as ‘Juane Ambre Clemence K28’ and ‘Matte Mykonos Alligator B30’ are not only familiar, but represent something very specific.

-To these collectors, there is no greater privilege than becoming the owner of a bag emblazoned with a horseshoe stamp, denoting that the bag was a special order.
-To those who can immediately identify an Hermès hue or leather, the special order process remains a significant experience.
+To these collectors, there is no greater privilege than becoming the owner of a bag emblazoned with a horseshoe stamp, denoting that the bag was a special order, and often crafted in a combination of the season's most desirable new colors.
+To those who can immediately identify an Hermès hue or leather, the Special Order process remains a significant experience.
 These one-of-a-kind pieces can drive values sky-high.

 The expertise Hermès applies to every aspect of its design extends to the rigour of its dyeing process.
-All leathers are treated and dyed with near-military precision by highly trained artisans in the workshops of Pantin.
+All leathers are treated and dyed by artisans in the workshops of Pantin.
 The seasonal release of colours is always anxiously anticipated, and inevitably results in comprehensive dissection by Hermès fanatics.
 Rumours of ‘rested’ colours being re-released are regularly circulated.

 At auction, pinks and blues tend to achieve the highest values.
-Shades such as Rose Confetti or Rose Sakura are known to command astronomical prices, especially in small pieces such as the Kelly Pochette or the Kelly 25.
-Bleu bags, especially shades such as Bleu Saphir, are highly coveted for Birkins.
+Shades such as Rose Lipstick, Rose Azalee and Rose Sakura are known to command high prices, especially in small pieces such as the Kelly Pochette or the Kelly 25.
+Bleu bags, especially shades such as Bleu Marine and Bleu Saphir, are highly coveted for Birkins.
 Some shades are part of the Hermès canon, including Rouge Hermès, known as Rouge H, and have been collector staples for half a century.

 Said to have left the factory on the same day that Hermès designer Catherine Chaillet’s fifth child was born, the Constance bag entered the market in 1959, and was named after the designer’s newborn daughter.
 Although designed more than 50 years ago, the Constance’s elegant shape and functional design make it a favourite among collectors.
 It is said that a Constance can be harder to find than the more well-known Birkin and Kelly.